 EM&A Ref.
-Objectives of the Recommended Measures & Main Concern to Address ı Implementation Agent Relevant Standard or Requirement Implen nentation 1 Stages Status D С 0 S4.2.1.1 the Contractor will be required to prepare a spill response plan to the satisfaction To control water quality impact from accidental chemical spillage All works sites Contractor EIAO-TM WPCO WDO Y N/A(1) S4.2.1.1 The Contractor must, also, register as a chemical waste producer if chemical wastes would be produced from the construction activities.
+Recommended Mitigation Measures Objectives of the Recommended Measures & Main Concern to Address Implementation Agent Relevant Standard or Requirement Implen nentatio n Stages Status D С 0 S4.2.1.1 In order to protect against impacts to the surrounding marine waters of the KTTS and Victoria Harbour in the event of an accidental spillage of fuel or oil, the Contractor will be required to prepare a spill response plan to the satisfaction of AFCD, EPD, FSD, Police, TD and WSD to define procedures for the control, containment and clean-up of any spillage that could occur on the construction site.
+To control water quality impact from accidental chemical spillage All works sites Contractor EIAO-TM WPCO WDO Y N/A(1) S4.2.1.1 The Contractor must, also, register as a chemical waste producer if chemical wastes would be produced from the construction activities.
 The Waste Disposal Ordinance (Cap 354) and its subsidiary regulations in particular the Waste Disposal (Chemical Waste) (General) Regulation should be observed and complied with for control of chemical wastes.
 To control water quality impact from accidental chemical spillage All works sites Contractor EIAO-TM WPCO WDO Y N/A(1) S4.2.1.1 Any service shop and maintenance facilities should be located on hard standings within a bunded area, and sumps and oil interceptors should be provided.
 Maintenance of vehicles and equipment involving activities with potential for leakage and spillage should only be undertaken within the areas appropriately equipped to control these discharges.
-To control water quality impact from accidental chemical spillage All works sites Contractor EIAO-TM WPCO WDO Y N/A(1) S4.2.1.1 Disposal Ordinance.
-The Code of Practice on the Packaging, Labelling and Storage of Chemical Wastes published under the Waste Disposal Ordinance To control water quality impact from accidental chemical spillage All works sites Contractor EIAO-TM WPCO WDO Y N/A(1) Suitable containers should be used to hold the chemical wastes to avoid leakage or spillage during storage, handling and transport; Chemical waste containers should be suitably labelled, to notify and warn the personnel who are handling the wastes, to avoid accidents; and N/A(1) Storage area should be selected at a safe location on site and adequate space should be allocated to the storage area.
+To control water quality impact from accidental chemical spillage All works sites Contractor EIAO-TM WPCO WDO Y N/A(1) S4.2.1.1 Disposal of chemical wastes should be carried out in compliance with the Waste Disposal Ordinance.
+The Code of Practice on the Packaging, Labelling and Storage of Chemical Wastes published under the Waste Disposal Ordinance details the requirements to deal with chemical wastes.
+General requirements are given as follows: To control water quality impact from accidental chemical spillage All works sites Contractor EIAO-TM WPCO WDO Y N/A(1) Suitable containers should be used to hold the chemical wastes to avoid leakage or spillage during storage, handling and transport; Chemical waste containers should be suitably labelled, to notify and warn the personnel who are handling the wastes, to avoid accidents; and N/A(1) Storage area should be selected at a safe location on site and adequate space should be allocated to the storage area.
 N/A(1)